-- i) no more than one (1) employee shall be on leave at any one time. - ii) The Union will give at least two (2) weeks' written notice where practicable. - iii) Replies to request for leaves of absence shall be given within five (5) business days of receipt of the request. - iv) Permission for such leave will not be unreasonably withheld.
+- ii) The aggregate total number of days of leave, including Provincial Committee Leave, will not exceed sixty-five (65) working days in a calendar year. - iii) The Union will give at least four (4) weeks' written notice where practicable. - iv) Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - v) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - vi) Permission for such leave will not be unreasonably withheld. - (b) Leave of Absence for Employees on the Board of Directors of the Ontario Nurses' Association